tsedio/tsed/docs/docs/middlewares/override/global-error-handler.md

 # Override Global error handler

 All errors are intercepted by the @@GlobalErrorHandlerMiddleware@@.
-By default, all HTTP Exceptions are automatically sent to the client, and technical error are sent as Internal Server Error.
+By default, all HTTP Exceptions are automatically sent to the client, and technical errors are sent as Internal Server Error.

-Here the original @@GlobalErrorHandlerMiddleware@@:
+Here is the original @@GlobalErrorHandlerMiddleware@@:

 <<< @/packages/common/src/platform-express/middlewares/GlobalErrorHandlerMiddleware.ts